ClockworksIO/clockworksio.github.io/_posts/2019-08-16-kplex-decoupling-partitioning-in-kafka.md

 subset of records affecting an individual user or those originating from a specific geographic region.

-In an ideal setting, from a logical point of view, we therefore want the freedom to assign each consistency domain to its own physical partition for maximum throughput — while still making sure that a consumer sees all records for any specific key, and in the exact order they were produced in.
+In an ideal setting, unifying the two points of view, we therefore want the freedom to assign each consistency domain to its own physical partition for maximum throughput — while still making sure that a consumer sees all records for any specific key, and in the exact order they were produced in.